-Dialogs contains the classes that act as the dialogs of the application.

-external contains the C components from the customer.

-images contains larger image files - not icons - used by the Potku interface.

-Modules contains classes that form objects.

-ui_files contains the ui files from which the user interface is generated from.
+Dialogs contains the classes that act as the dialogs of the application. external contains the C components from the customer. images contains larger image files - not icons - used by the Potku interface.
+Modules contains classes that form objects. ui_files contains the ui files from which the user interface is generated from.

-ui_icons contains the icons used by Potku.
-Some of the icons are from The Reinhardt Icon Set.

-Widgets contains classes that form widgets to be used with PyQt.
+Potku Project Application Report 0.5.0 Public ui_icons contains the icons used by Potku.
+Some of the icons are fr Reinhardt Icon Set [6]. om The Widgets contains classes that form widgets to be used with PyQt.